SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ## Building the Add-on Product

-The build process of a software product is orchestrated by a Jenkins Pipeline, the “ABAP Environment Pipeline” provided in this project.
+The build process of an add-on product is orchestrated by a Jenkins Pipeline, the “ABAP Environment Pipeline” provided in this project.
 To run this pipeline, it only needs to be configured – which will be explained in the sections “Prerequisites” and “Configuration”.

 ![ABAP Environment Pipeline Build](../images/abapEnvironmentBuildPipeline.png)